 While venturing through the streets of Havana I spoke to many Cubans content of changes and hopeful for the future.
 Although still underdeveloped in many areas the island slowly embraces the future and globalization and the new generation of Cubans is entirely immersed in Western culture, its music, clothing, aspirations.
 Yet the visible presence of revolution, Che and Fidel remains integral part of Cuban daily life.

 Cuba went through a lot of changes since my last visit here 10 years ago.
-The US administration under Barack Obama normalized relationship with the island and re-established its Embassy at the Malecon in Havana.
-The sanctions were eased and hundred thousands of Americans were allowed to visit Cuba.
-At the same time Raul Castro, who took over power from his brother Fidel, introduced number of reforms that aimed at strengthening Cuban economy and its main backbone – tourism.
-Over the last decade the country has changed, with brand new western hotels of European or Latin American brands, numerous restaurants in Old Havana, wide accessibility to Chinese smart phone and access to internet (still limited though).
+The US administration under Barack Obama normalized relationship with the island.
+The sanctions were eased and hundred thousands of Americans have been allowed to visit Cuba.
+Over the last decade the country has changed, with brand new western hotels, numerous restaurants in Old Havana, accessibility of Chinese smart phone and access to internet (still limited though).
 Yet despite all those changes one can still experience the famous rustic old Havana with its iconic pre-revolution cars, crumbling colonial architecture and ever present scent of Cuban cigars.